VC-cyber/FaceAuth/README.md

 5. run train.py
 6. run authenticate.py and it will open a screen with your face and bounding boxes and whether your face is authenticated or not, and change the confidence rating to however flexible you want the authenticator to be

+NEXT STEPS:
+1. figure out if multiuser has good confidence
+2. try out different models for face detection and recognition
+3. try to create a script to do all of the process of adding a user/authenticating yourself